 Reading Week Loosens the Rules

 We let the children stay up late reading and then wake and stay in bed to read.
 Stay in your pjs most of the day!
 Happy sigh.
 This allows me to catch up on some reading I love as well.
 Like rereading some old favorites or spending more time in my Romans Inductive Bible Study.
-The Mitford series has been calling me lately.
-It’s been many years since I’ve visited with Father Tim and that little town in the early books.

 With Reading Week You Can Fit in a Series!